 Lake Erie is getting greener every year – the lake waters have too many nutrients(like calories too many is bad).
 The most growing nutrient(calorie) problem is phosphorous.
 Phosphorous is in sewage, animal manure, fertilizers, and some products.
 Here is how you can help:

 - If you fertilize your lawn, make sure the middle number is 0 for phosphorous(if you have someone do it ask for a phosphorous free application)

-- Catch your storm water in a rain barrel and use the water to water your lawn, flowers etc. The rush of water after rain puts too much phosphorous in the water which the algae thrives on
+- Catch your stormwater in a rain barrel and use the water to water your lawn, flowers, etc. The rush of water after rain puts too much phosphorous in the water which the algae thrive on

 - Have the water running off your roof, driveway, etc. go into a rain garden which is like a mini wetland area.

 - Report algae when you see it – please copy firstname.lastname@example.org Download Form Here!